 He made his opera debut with the premiere of Benjamin Schweitzer’s Jakob von Gunten at the Dresdner Tage der zeitgenössischen Musik in 2000.
 Since then, he has conducted Monteverdi’s Orfeo, Mozart’s Don Giovanni, Weber’s Freischütz, Wagner’s Fliegender Holländer, Krenek’s Dunkle Wasser and numerous world premieres (Sergej Newski, Leo Dick, Elena Mendoza, Olga Neuwirth) at the Stuttgart State Opera, Theater an der Wien, Ruhrtriennale, Radialsystem Berlin and the Berliner Festspiele.
 In 2014, he led the highly successful new production of Telemann’s Orpheus at the Frankfurt Opera.

 Summer 2014 will see Titus Engel’s third successive invitation to the Salzburg Festival where he will once again conduct the OENM in the Kollegienkirche.
 The 2014/15 season will include his debuts at the Hamburg State Opera with Humperdinck’s Hänsel und Gretel, and at the Vlaamse Opera Antwerp/Ghent with Glass’ Akhnaten.
-He will also lead the Remix Ensemble and Stuttgart Chamber Orchestra for the first time and can be seen at the Alte Oper Frankfurt with Cornelius Cardew’s project The great learning.
+He will also lead the Remix Ensemble, the Munich Chamber Orchestra and the Stuttgart Chamber Orchestra for the first time and can be seen at the Alte Oper Frankfurt with Cornelius Cardew’s project The great learning.

 Titus Engel has produced various works for radio, TV and on CD.
 In cooperation with ZDF-ARTE television he published a number of debut recordings of historical and contemporary silent movie music.
 He is founder of the Akademie Musiktheater Heute and the Ligerzer Opernwerkstatt as well as editor of several books on today’s opera.